Tree House Recovery Colorado

 PAWS and Relapse

 One of the most dangerous aspects of PAWS is that many people are unaware of it.
-There is a common belief that after detox, when all the drugs are out of the system, normal life will resume.
-However, this is not the case.
-Those who experience the re-occurring and prolonged discomfort of PAWS without understanding it can become demoralized, depressed, anxious, and prone to relapse.
-Watch the video above to learn more.
+There is a common belief that after detox, when all the drugs are out of the system, everyday life will resume.

 Getting Help with PAWS